sisterai/estate-assistant-system/README.md

 #### Neo4j Graph Integration

+The graph database layer is optional.
+If enabled, it adds explicit relationship modeling between properties, neighborhoods, and zip codes,

 <p align="center">
   <img src="img/neo4j.png" alt="Neo4j Graph Integration" width="100%" />
 </p>

+The graph layer enhances explainability by allowing the AI to reference relationships like "same neighborhood" or "similar properties" in its recommendations.

+**Neo4j integration details:**

 - What it adds
   - Explicit relationship modeling: `(Property)‑[:IN_ZIP|IN_NEIGHBORHOOD]->(...)` and optional `(:Property)‑[:SIMILAR_TO]->(:Property)`.